design, Sports

 The tallest tower is the dragon’s head, with the four towers behind it forming the dragon’s tail.
 Not what I’d call jaw-dropping beauty, but an interesting concept.
 The New York Times ran a fascinating article about it, along with a picture of the entire building (I had to spank my hands to keep from putting it in here.)
 It’s huge (seven football fields long), still under construction, and contains incredibly expensive apartments, a shopping mall, office space, and a seven-star hotel (naive ‘lil country girl that I am, I thought five-star was the top rating).
 (Okay, I just read this is one of two seven-star hotels in the world, the other being Dubai’s Burj Al Arab.
 Remember that for your next Trivial Pursuit game.)

 I’ve saved the best for last.
 My absolute favorite “Holy cow!
-WoW!” building in Beijing is the CCTV (China Central Television) headquarters building.
+Wow!” building in Beijing is the CCTV (China Central Television) headquarters building.

 1. but the Bird’s Nest is not one of those “wow” structures for me.
 It ranks more as a “hmm” or a “weird.”